Opioid- and Stimulant-related Harms in Canada: Key findings

 Footnote 13

-Based on data available from seven to 10 provinces and territories, including British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Newfoundland and Labrador, Yukon, and Northwest Territories.
+Based on data available from 10 provinces and territories, including British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Newfoundland and Labrador, Yukon, and Northwest Territories.

 Return to footnote 13 referrer